frederic-perez/AmE-dictionary/data/dictionary.md

 __get set__ _v_
 __get stops__ :two::hammer:
 __get the axe__ _idiom_ To lose your job.
-__get the better of (someone or something)__ _idiom_ To gain superiority, mastery, or an advantage over someone or something; to get control over someone or something. _I knew I shouldn't be meddling in other people's business, but my curiosity got the better of me._
+__get the better of (someone or something)__ _idiom_ To gain superiority, mastery, or an advantage over someone or something; to get control over someone or something. _I knew I shouldn’t be meddling in other people's business, but my curiosity got the better of me._
 __get the drift of something__ _idiom_ To understand the general idea of something. _I knew enough German to get the drift of this article.
-I don't get the drift of what you're trying to tell me._
+I don’t get the drift of what you're trying to tell me._
 __get the gist__ _idiom_ To understand the central, essential, or general matter of something, such as an argument, speech, concept, process, etc., without being proficient in the more specific details.
 __get the knack of__ _idiom_ :two: To learn how to do something competently or well after a certain period of practice or development.
 __get the middle finger__